 To add one of these widgets to your dashboard:

 - Click Add Widget at the top right of your dashboard.

-- If you have not already, Geckoboard will then ask you to connect your YouTube account.
+- If you have not yet connected your YouTube account, Geckoboard will then ask you to do so.

 - Choose which widget you would like.

 - Select the YouTube account the data is coming from (if you have more than one).